gaspard/keoda/CONLANG/02_phonology.md

 taj-hem and they are not allowed (see bellow), we add an "a" as in tajahem, munahem or we remove the coda as in "tahem" or the onset as in "lemir" (instead of "lemlir")

-Two consonnants are not allowed except for (open consonants j, r, n, m) before l (because they are like vowels and they open with the l) and 'dj' because it is fun.
+Two consonnants in a row are not allowed if they produce a stop.
+In this case, we add an 'a' between them.
+Example: alayin instead of alyin.

+This rule is simpl

 ## Consonants